2026-2027 Casper Residency Programs—How to Succeed

 Find more details about how Casper is formatted in the FAQ section below.

 Note that Casper is only one part of Acuity Insights.
 Some programs may also require a Duet assessment.
-Check the requirements of each program you are applying to to determine what aspects of Acuity Insights, if any, are required.
+Check the requirements of each program you are applying to to determine what aspects of Acuity Insights, if any, are needed.

 What Residency Programs Require Casper?